Thousands protest petrol price hikes in Bulgaria

 Protesters clashed with police in Burgas, where traffic was backed up around 10 kilometres at several entry points to the Black Sea town, public radio BNR reported.
 In the capital Sofia around 1,000 demonstrators rallied outside the government offices shouting "Rubbish" and "Resign".

 "How can they sell petrol here at the same prices as in Spain and Luxembourg when we are the poorest country in the European Union?" asked taxi driver Ivan Naydenov.
-A litre of petrol or diesel fuel costs around 2.40 leva, or $5.15 per gallon, after rising five percent from August to October, in a country where the average salary is 575 euros per month.
+A litre of petrol or diesel fuel costs around 2.40 leva ($1.13/1.2 euros), or $5.15 per gallon, after rising five percent from August to October, in a country where the average salary is 575 euros per month.

 Motorists are also paying higher taxes on polluting vehicles and higher prices for heating fuel.
 Three major motorways and many smaller roads were closed for hours, impeding traffic in the southwest towards Greece, in the south towards Turkey and in the north of the country.